-The relocation and modification of the ball field levee is intended to lower the water surface elevation of the Willowemoc Creek at the mouth of the Little Beaver Kill Creek.
-There are two types of modification: moving the levee landward toward the ball field; and moving the levee landward and then lowering the created floodplain approximately 2 feet.
+The study considered relocation and modification of the ball field levee was intended to lower the water surface elevation of the Willowemoc Creek at the mouth of the Little Beaver Kill Creek.
+There were two types of modification: moving the levee landward toward the ball field; and moving the levee landward and then lowering the created floodplain approximately 2 feet.
 The floodplain would be lowered to the elevation of the existing 2-year water surface elevation of the Willowemoc.
 This would be done to maintain the sediment transport capacity of the Willowemoc.
 Three different relocation distances were analyzed for the levee: 300, 100 and 50ft.

-Due to the limited scope of this Interim Feasibility Study, floodwalls were not analyzed as part of the study.
-This measure may be analyzed further in future study phases (see Section 4.7).
+Due to the limited scope of this Feasibility Study, floodwalls were not analyzed as part of the study.